essdot/batch-example/README.md

 ### Known Issues

 * Jobs added with the `queue` function returned by `Batch.prototype.add(fn)` will execute in the global context, not the context of the Batch object.
 Inside `fn`, `this` will refer to the global object.
-To work around this, call the `queue` function returned by `Batch.prototype.add(fn)` in the context you would like `fn` to have:
+As a workaround, call the `queue` function returned by `Batch.prototype.add(fn)` with the context you would like `fn` to have:

 ```javascript
 var batch = new Batch();